 The decision-making process for determining, reviewing and implementing the guidelines

-The process for preparing, reviewing and implementing the remuneration guidelines is handled by a separate remuneration committee.
-After preparation by the remuneration committee, the board of directors shall prepare a proposal for new guidelines at least every four years and present the proposal for resolution at the general meeting.
-The guidelines shall apply until such time that new guidelines are adopted by the general meeting.
-The remuneration committee has an advisory (follow-up and evaluation) as well as a preparatory function for decision-making ahead of review and resolution by the board of directors.
-The chair of the board may be chair of the remuneration committee.
+The chair of the board of directors may be chair of the remuneration committee.
 Other members of the remuneration committee shall be independent in relation to the Company and management.
 The remuneration committee holds at least two regular meetings each year, well in advance before regular board meetings to address remuneration matters.
-All members of the remuneration committee, the CEO and the Head of Group HR shall, if possible, participate in the remuneration committee's meetings (however subject to provisions relating to conflicts of interest under the Swedish Companies Act).
-Any other individual presenting a matter to the remuneration committee shall participate in the remuneration committee's meetings to the extent the remuneration committee considers it appropriate.
+All members of the remuneration committee shall, if possible, participate in the remuneration committee's meetings (however subject to provisions relating to conflicts of interest under the Swedish Companies Act).
+To the extent the remuneration committee considers it appropriate and subject to provisions relating to conflicts of interest under the Swedish Companies Act, any other individual, such as the CEO, the Chief Human Resources Officer and/or a minute keeper, may participate in the remuneration committee's meetings.
 Individuals affected by the decisions shall however not attend meetings of the remuneration committee or the board of directors during the period of preparation and decisions regarding the matter.

 Salary and employment terms for employees